ikunetwork/WhitePaper/README.md

 ### Copyright vs. Patent

 Historically, by the time an NME enters clinical trials, its patent life has under 10 years, often times only 5-6 years remaining.<sup>[18](#f18)</sup> Jurisdictions including U.S., EU and Asia provide copyright data exclusivity periods \(independent of patents\), for clinical trial data for up to 12 years, regardless if it is an NME.<sup>[19](#f19)</sup> Copyrights applies when original research data is put in writing, proof of existence - registration is not necessary.
-Patents require filing an application with a patent office and subjective analysis by a government - resulting in multiple tens of billions USD litigation.<sup>[20](#f20)</sup> Furthermore, patents cannot be granted unless a party has a copyright to the respective research data.<sup>[21](#f21)</sup>
+Patents require filing an application with a patent office and subjective analysis by a government - resulting in multiple tens of billions USD litigation and patent invalidation rates as high as 90%.<sup>[20](#f20)</sup> Furthermore, patents cannot be granted unless a party has a copyright to the respective research data.<sup>[21](#f21)</sup>

 A copyright license is required by bio regulatory bodies globally \(i.e. FDA, EMA, CFDA\) proving copyright title provenance to R&D/clinical trial data sets.<sup>[22](#f22)</sup> Without such a license, a party may not utilize data sets for submission to a regulatory body and must start the research process anew \(raising capital and performing independent research and clinical trial).<sup>[23](#f23)</sup>  Licenses have proven to be worth billions of dollars to economic and medical systems worldwide.<sup>[24](#f24)</sup> Jurisdictions provide for clinical trial copyright data exclusivity periods (independent of patents), including but not limited to: